Simulated Predictions for HI at $z = 3.35$ with the Ooty Wide Field Array (OWFA) -- II: Foreground Avoidance: SIMULATIONS

 \subsection{The Diffuse Galactic Synchrotron Emission}

 The diffuse galactic synchrotron emission (DGSE) arises from the energetic charged particles (produced mostly by supernova explosions) accelerating in the galactic magnetic field \citep{Ginzburg1969}.
-Various observations at $150 \, {\rm MHz}$ \citep{Bernardi2009, Ghosh2012, Iacobelli2013b, Choudhuri2017} show that the angular power spectrum of brightness temperature fluctuations of the DGSE is well described by a power law $\mathcal{C}_{\ell} = A \ell^{-\gamma}$, at the angular scale of our interest.
-The frequency spectrum of the DGSE has been measured to be a power law \citep{Rogers2008} $T_{\nu} \propto \nu^{-\alpha}$ with $\alpha = 2.52$ in the frequency range $150 \, {\rm to } \, 408 \, {\rm MHz}$.
-Based on these observations, we model the multi-frequency angular power spectrum (MAPS; \citealt{Datta2007}) of the DGSE as
+Various observations at $150 \, {\rm MHz}$ \citep{Bernardi2009, Ghosh2012, Iacobelli2013b, Choudhuri2017} have quantified $\mathcal{C}_{\ell}$ the angular power spectrum of brightness temperature fluctuations of the DGSE.
+Based on these we have modelled the DGSE using

-where, $A$ is the amplitude at the reference frequency $\nu_f = 150 \, {\rm MHz}$.
-Here we use $A = 513 \, {\rm mK}^2$ and $\gamma = 2.34$ (adopted from \citealt{Ghosh2012}).
-The values of the three parameters $A$, $\gamma$ and $\alpha$ have been held constant in our simulations.
-In reality the spectral index $\alpha$ can vary with the line of sight \citep{DeOliveiraCosta2008}. $A$ and $\gamma$ have been found to have different values in different patches of the sky (\eg \citealt{LaPorta2008}, \citealt{Choudhuri2017}).
-These variations will introduce additional angular and frequency structures in addition to the predictions of our simulations.
+where the amplitude and the $\ell$ power law index are from \citet{Ghosh2012}, whereas for the frequency spectral index we have used the results from \citet{Rogers2008}.
+Various studies indicate that the amplitude and slope have different values in different patches of the sky (\eg \citealt{LaPorta2008}, \citealt{Choudhuri2017}), and so also the spectral index \citep{DeOliveiraCosta2008}.
+These variations will introduce additional angular and frequency structures.
+However, in our simulations we have used fixed values across the entire sky.